 The concept of net gain is attracting interest and with wider use is becoming better defined and understood.
-However, there is no working definition as yet that meets all the Principles that underpin The CarbonNeutral Protocol (see Introduction), especially the second principle of claims built on conservative estimation, best practice, transparency and continuous improvement.
+However, there is no working definition that - as yet - meets all the Principles that underpin The CarbonNeutral Protocol (see Introduction), especially the second principle of claims built on conservative estimation, best practice, transparency and continuous improvement.